 #13.
 The Larger The Better

 Just like miniature bags captured the imagination of designers for the fall and winter seasons, so did everything oversized.
-Large clutches have an effortless, cool girl silhouette, like the accessory spirit twin of oversized jet-set sunglasses.
+Large clutches have an effortless, cool girl silhouette, like the accessory spirit twin of oversized jet-set sunglasses for fall 2018.

 A floppy, oversized clutch makes an appealing contrast when paired with a sleek, neutral silhouette.
 There is also something to be said about the practicality of the oversized clutch or hobo bag.
 Within its auspices you can throw everything necessary to take you from day to night, office to nightclub.